The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 How much does it cost to enter?
 Is there any way to get a cheaper price?

-If you’re an EU citizen between 18 to 25 years old, you can get a half-price ticket and children under 18 years old enter free.
+If you’re an EU citizen between 18 to 25 years old, you can get a ticket for €2 and children under 18 years old enter free.
 As I mentioned earlier, you will still need tickets for kids.
-Get the adult tickets online and then proceed to the Events desk once inside to get the children’s free tickets.
-It’s also free for people with disabilities and their companion, as long as you have proper certification of the disability.

 How do I get to the Colosseum?